-Wesevich A, Sutton G, Ruffin F, Park LP, Fouts D, Fowler VG, Thaden JT
+Wesevich A, Sutton G, Ruffin F, Park LP, Fouts D, Fouts DE, Fowler VG, Thaden JT